CSB-KaracaLab/prot-on_web/README.md

 ```
 gunicorn app:flask_app -b localhost:8000 &
 ```
-You can configure the Gunicorn process to listen on any open port (You can terminate the terminal after this step.).
+You can configure the Gunicorn process to listen on any open port (You can terminate the terminal after this step).
 Running Gunicorn in the background will work fine for your purposes here.
 However, a better approach would be to run Gunicorn through Supervisor.

 Supervisor allows you to monitor and control multiple processes on UNIX-like operating systems.
 It will oversee the Gunicorn process, ensuring it restarts if something goes wrong or starts at boot time.